SaraLatif99/SaraLatif99/README.md

-### Hi, It's me Sarah  I am DAT Specialist!
+### Hi, It's me Sarah !
+I am DAT Specialist.

 <!--  **SaraLatif99/SaraLatif99** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile. -->

 <!-- Back in the league after nearly a half decade. -->

-### 🔭 I’m currently Learning Data Science, Computer Vision🌱
+### 🔭 I’m currently Learning digital forensics, cryptography🌱

-### 👯 I’m looking to collaborate on any Python, Data Science and ML Projects.
+### 👯 I’m looking to collaborate on digital forensics and cyrptography Projects.

-###  I am found on Kaggle, HR & Code Wars.
+###  user location : 404

 <!-- 📫 How to reach me: <a href="https://www.linkedin.com/in/saralatif99/" target ="_blank"> LinkedIn </a> -->